• Skip to primary navigation

 While you can create a lovely cheese platter without special trays, boards, or other accessories, having a few of these items can elevate your cheese board experience.
 Below is a list of simple charcuterie board items to add to your entertaining line-up:

 • Cheese knives – great to have out for guests to use to cut cheese and meats into smaller pieces, or use to spread dips.
-There are lots of great sets like these or these
+There are lots of great sets like these cheese knives or this set of cheese knives

 • Small bowls – for serving spreads and dips, nuts, pickles, and more!
-I have a mix of upcycled jars that I’ve saved from various products, and small bowls similar to these
+I have a mix of upcycled jars that I’ve saved from various products, and small bowls like these.

 Cut the cheeses into different shapes for visual interest!
 Not only does cutting your cheese into various shapes make for a beautiful board, it can also help your guests tell the cheeses apart.